 How many boxes?

-I know it seems like a lot, but I recommend having six boxes (plus a giant trash bag) in your decluttering toolkit.
+I know it seems like a lot, but I recommend having five boxes (plus a giant trash bag) in your decluttering toolkit.

 Here’s why.
 The most difficult part when trying to simplify your stuff is making decisions.
 When you are trying to make decisions quickly, the last thing you want to think is,

 “I’m not sure what to do with this.
 I’ll just put it back and deal with it later.”

 You don’t want to deal with it later.
 If you’re honest with yourself, you WON’T deal with it later.
 That’s how you got in this overstuffed predicament in the first place!

 Six boxes will help you make a decision and move on.

 I’ve listed two options for types of decluttering containers – large and small.